-- Calculate - Download
+- · Calculate - Download

-Custom impairments
+Custom Impairments

-Selecting the Custom Impairments button, located in the Signal Generation Setup section, shows the following menu, see Figure 32.
+Clicking the impairments setup button in the signal generation setup menu brings up the impairment configuration menu, see Figure 32.
 Each impairment can be enabled or disabled using the box to the left of the desired impairment.
-Many of the impairments in this menu are the same as described for the Dirty Transmitter Test impairments.
+Many of the impairments in this menu are the same as described for the dirty transmitter test impairments.
 However, there are some additional impairments that are offered in this menu.

-Note: A dirty transmitter test sequence cannot be created from the Custom Impairments menu.
-The symbol timing error is implemented differently in the Custom Impairments menu than in the Dirty Transmitter impairments menu.
+Note: A dirty transmitter test sequence cannot be created with the custom impairments.
+The symbol timing error is implemented differently in the custom impairments menu than in the dirty transmitter impairments menu.